 Scale Force, located near Buttermere village, is renowned for being the tallest waterfall in the Lake District, with a drop of over 170 feet.
 This dramatic waterfall is a sight to behold, with water cascading down the rocks into a plunge pool below.
 To reach Scale Force, park at one of the car parks in Buttermere village and follow the route along Crummock Water and Scale Beck.
 The walk to the falls offers stunning views of the surrounding landscape, and the reward at the end is a breathtaking display of nature’s power.
 Scale Force, the highest waterfall in the Lake District, is a must-visit for waterfall enthusiasts and those seeking an awe-inspiring experience in the Lake District.

-3. Dungeon Ghyll Force: A Hidden Gem in the Great Langdale Valley
+3. Dungeon Ghyll Force in the Great Langdale Valley

 Dungeon Ghyll Force is a hidden gem tucked away in the picturesque Great Langdale Valley.
 This enchanting waterfall offers a tranquil escape from the crowds and rewards visitors with its natural beauty.
 To reach Dungeon Ghyll Force, head to the Stickle Ghyll car park and follow the rocky path that leads you to the base of the falls.
 The walk itself is a delight, with the sound of the rushing water and the sight of the surrounding wooded area creating a serene atmosphere.
 Dungeon Ghyll Force, also known as Whorneyside Force, is a must-visit for those seeking a peaceful and secluded waterfall experience in the Lake District, especially after heavy rain when the waterfall is at its most powerful.